baranovskypd/goodpress/README.md

 You cannot install plugins if you use wordpress.com (unless you have a costly business plan there), therefore with wordpress.com you cannot use the REST API.
-There are paid services out there providing a domain name, hosting and a one-click Wordpress install, for a few dollars a month, that you could use if you don’t roll your own server.
+There are paid services out there providing a domain name, hosting and a one-click WordPress install, for a few dollars a month, that you could use if you don’t roll your own server.

 Here’s what I did to be able to use this package on my [test